Hunger and Poverty

 Poverty rate and less than 185% of FPL for children in 2012

 Poverty rate and less than 185% of FPL for counties within states for all residents in 2012 and 2009-2012

 Poverty rate and less than 185% of FPL for counties within states for children in 2012 and 2009-2012

 The federal nutrition programs can lift households out of poverty.
 Nationally, SNAP lifted 3.9 million people (1.7 million children) out of poverty in 2011.
 Learn more about the SNAP effect.

 Hunger and poverty affect far too many Americans.
-Five things you should know about hunger and poverty are:
+Here are some facts:

-- More than one in seven people lived in poverty in 2011.
-The Census Bureau reported that in 2011, 46.2 million people (15 percent) lived in poverty in 2011, a rate unchanged from the 2010 poverty rate.
+- More than one in six people lived in poverty in 2012.
+The Census Bureau (pdf) reported that in 2012, 48.7 million people (15.9 percent) lived in poverty, a rate nearly unchanged from the 2011 poverty rate.

 - 99.1 million people, or 32.4 percent of all Americans, lived on less than 185 percent of the federal poverty level in 2012.
 This means they are income-eligible for most federal nutrition programs, like food stamps and child nutrition programs – assistance which can help them stretch their food dollars and get access to healthy foods.

 - Children continue to have high poverty rates, with 22.6 percent of children under 18 (16.3 million) living in poverty in 2012.
 30.5 million (42.1 percent) of all children under 18 lived in families with incomes below 185 percent of the federal poverty level.

 - Not only are there considerable disparities between state poverty rates, but counties within states also show large disparities in 2012.
 For example, many states have counties with a 15-20 percentage point difference between the lowest and highest poverty rates.